c4llmeco4ch/adventOfCode2020/day5/README.md

 FFFBBBFRRR: row 14, column 7, seat ID 119.
 BBFFBBFRLL: row 102, column 4, seat ID 820.
 As a sanity check, look through your list of boarding passes.
 What is the highest seat ID on a boarding pass?

+## Process

+For part 1, the main question we need to address is, "how do we go from boarding pass values to